duckdb/pg_duckdb/docs/types.md

 SELECT * FROM read_parquet('file.parquet');
 ```

-#### Limitations in CTEs and Subqueries returning
+#### Limitations in CTEs and Subqueries

 Due to limitations in Postgres, there are some limitations when using a function that returns a `duckdb.row` in a CTE or subquery.
-The main problem is that pg_duckdb cannot automatically assign useful aliases to the selected columns from the row.
-So while this query without a CTE/subquery returns the `r[company]` column as `company`:
+The main problem is that `pg_duckdb` cannot automatically assign useful aliases to the selected columns from the row.
+So, while this query without a CTE/subquery returns the `r['company']` column as `company`:

 ```sql
 SELECT r['company']